 - GitHub for collaboration

 - Gmail for work and personal email

 Professional and WordPress

-- Wrote the song and lyrics to It’s Called WordPress and created the accompanying music video (not sure if this is good or not)
+- Wrote the song and lyrics to It’s Called WordPress and created the accompanying music video.

 - Helped host and emcee the “Developer Track” at WordCamp San Francisco 2011.

 - Discussed how clients should choose a web developer and/or designer on a panel at WordCamp Orlando 2011.

 - Presented on integrating Facebook Platform into WordPress and other Open Source projects at the Facebook Developer Garage Boulder in May 2010.